odan/odan.github.io/_posts/2020-04-05-slim4-multiple-pdo-database-connections.md

 }
 ```

-## Multiple dynamic database connections
+## Connection Manager

-You can implement a ConnectionManager to handle multiple connections,
+Use case: Multiple dynamic database connections.

-first in container you declare the manager and add the default connection to it,
+You could also implement a ConnectionManager to handle multiple dynamic connections.
-then in a middleware at application level you get the user data from the request
+First you declare the manager in the container and add the default connection to it.
-and resolves the user specific connection adding it to the Manager,
+Then you get the user data from the request and resolves the user-specific connection
-you could implement an interface like this:
+and adds it to the manager.
+For this purpose, you could implement an interface like this:

 ```php
 namespace App\Database;